kyma-project/kyma/docs/application-connector/08-07-call-registered-service-from-kyma.md

 - An Application bound to the `production` Namespace
 - Client certificates generated for the connected App.
-- Map `my-function-production.kyma.local` to your Minikube IP to call the Function on a local Kyma deployment.
+- Local development only: Map `my-function-production.kyma.local` to your Minikube IP to call the Function on a local Kyma deployment.

 ## Steps